fenago/ml-scikit-keras-tensorflow/labs/solution_13.md

         possible word.
 Since common words are usually not very important, you'll want to use TF-IDF to reduce their weight.
-        Instead of counting words, it is also common to count *n*-grams, which are sequences of *n* consecutive words⁠---nice and simple.
+        Instead of counting words, it is also common to count *n*-grams, which are sequences of *n* consecutive words⁠ nice and simple.
         Alternatively, you can encode each word using word embeddings, possibly pretrained.
 Rather than encoding words, it is also possible to encode each letter, or subword tokens (e.g.,